Best Diet for Ornate Box Turtle

 Ornate Box Turtle Nutritional Profile

 Every Ornate Box Turtle has nutritional demands driven by its Small-Medium (4-6 in) build, shy energy, and expected 30-40+ years lifespan.
 Getting the diet right from the start pays dividends in health and quality of life.
 Ornate Box Turtle's compact build means calorie needs are lower in absolute terms but higher per pound of body weight than larger reptiles.
 Choose nutrient-dense formulas designed for small reptiles.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Ornate Box Turtle to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Ornate Box Turtle to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for Ornate Box Turtle